artinarayan/TidyData/codebook.md

 ### Description of the variables from 'TidyData.csv'

-The first 3 variables, 'subject','activity' and activity index can uniquely identify each row of the table.
+The first 3 variables, 'subject','activity' and activity index can uniquely identify each row in the file.
-The rest of variables, are the averages for some selected features, those which contain informations on means and standard deviations, from the original dataset:
-'Human Activity Recognition Using Smartphones Dataset Version'.
+The rest of variables, are the averages for some selected features, namely means and standard deviations, from the original dataset: 'Human Activity Recognition Using Smartphones Dataset'.